LGBaracco/Brain_decoder/README.md

 ## Customize in Python

-Import what you need and change only the section you care about.
+Import what you need and change only the section you wish to modify.

 ```python
 from brain_decoder import (